 The California Seal Lions are Otarrid (eared) Pinnipeds that are commonly sighted around Vancouver Island during the fall/winter period.
 They are well known for their intelligence and playfulness.
 Their range extends as far north as Vancouver Island and goes as far south as the Galapagos Islands.
 Their breeding times last through the spring and summer and are known to be on coastal islands in more tropical and sub-tropical waters.
 They are quite easy to identify with colours ranging from a chocolate brown in males to a lighter brown in females.

 Their barking is more of a yelping noise.
-This is the most common sea lion noise that people recognise due to the fact that most of the trained sea lions in Marine Amusement Parks are California sea lions.
+This is the most common sea lion noise that people recognize due to the fact that most of the trained sea lions in marine amusement parks are California sea lions.

 Males can reach 7ft (2.1m) in length and weigh up to 850lbs (350kg), whereas females reach 6ft (1.8m) and weigh approximately 220lbs (110kg).
 Both males and females have an average lifespan of approximately 30 years in the wild.